openedx/xblock-lti-consumer/docs/decisions/0003-lti-1p3-score-linking.rst

 LTI Advantage provides new ways for LTI tools to push grades back into the platform through the `Assignment and Grades Services (AGS)`_, which don't map 1:1 with the grading and gradebook structure present in Open edX.

-There's two models of interation to pushing grades to the platform in the LTI AGS services:
+There's two models of interaction to pushing grades to the platform in the LTI AGS services:

 1. Declarative: the platform creates a LineItem (equivalent of a gradebook line/grade) and tools can only push results to that item.
 2. Programmatic: the tool uses the AGS endpoints to manage it's own line items and grades.
 The tool is responsible for linking each line item to the resourceLinks, which means that a tool might not link a grade to it's respective problem.